bsdlabs/community/freebsdhelp.md

 The main mission is to build a **highly-effective community organizing capability** in and for the FreeBSD Project.

-While we're starting 'on social media', social media channels are only the _first test-case_ for team functions across the broader project inmultiple areas, with a common and consistent community organizing framework
+While we're starting 'on social media', social media channels are only the _first test-case_ for team functions across the broader project in multiple areas, with a common and consistent community organizing framework

 The broad strokes of some things we're going to need are: